Gary Lucchesi

-Gary Lucchesi (born January 4, 1955 in San Francisco, California) is an American film producer who is President of Lakeshore Entertainment and past President of The Producers Guild of America.
+Gary Lucchesi (born January 4, 1955, in San Francisco, California) is an American film producer who was President of Lakeshore Entertainment and past President of The Producers Guild of America.

 Career

 Lucchesi began his career at The William Morris Agency as an agent, representing such artists as Susan Sarandon, Kevin Costner, Michelle Pfeiffer and John Malkovich.
 Lucchesi served as both Vice President and Senior Vice President of Production at TriStar Pictures before becoming President of Production at Paramount Pictures.
 Following his time at Paramount, Lucchesi founded Gary Lucchesi Productions, where he produced the Oscar nominated film Primal Fear.
 Lucchesi was also President of Andrew Lloyd Webber's Really Useful Film Co., producing the film version of the hit musical Cats.
 In 1997, he was asked by Tom Rosenberg to run Lakeshore.
+He served as both President and President Emeritus of the Producers Guild of America.
+Lucchesi has been a member of the Academy of Motion Picture Arts and Sciences since 1988.

 Lucchesi graduated from Sacred Heart Cathedral Preparatory in San Francisco in 1973 before attending UCLA.
 He graduated with a degree in history in 1977.

+Lucchesi was awarded the Order of the Star of Italy (Ondine della Stella d'Italia) for his contributions to the Italian and American film industries on November 12, 2025.